GigaFable/simple-project-tool/README.md

     milestone: true # This stage looks different in the diagram
 parallel_stages: # These stages can be completed in any order
   - title: Required stage that can be executed in any order
+    priority: 1 # Higher numbered stages are prioritised in the work order
   - title: Another stage, can be executed without finishing the previous stage
     depends_on:
       - Second required stage # Second required stage must be completed first